-All MMs can fire simultaneously or independently as per section 6.2 with water level safety provided by the master MM.
-If the master MM is powered off, has a communications loss or an error or expansion alarm, then the slave MMs will all shut down, until the master MM is powered on, communications restored or the error or expansion alarm has been reset.
+All MMs can fire simultaneously or independently as per section 6.2 with water level safety provided by the Master MM.
+If the Master MM is powered off, has a communications loss or an error or expansion alarm, then the Slave MMs will all shut down, until the Master MM is powered on, communications is restored or the error or expansion alarm has been reset.

-If the master MM has a normal lockout or is not running due to internal or external stat, when option 43 is set to 1, then the slave MMs will continue to fire independently.
-Unless the master is powered off, has a communications loss, develops an error or an expansion alarm.
+If the Master MM has a normal lockout or is not running due to internal or external stat, when option 43 is set to 1, then the Slave MMs will continue to fire independently.
+Unless the Master MM is powered off, has a communications loss, develops an error or an expansion alarm.

-In order to meet BS EN 12953, the minimum requirements for safe water level control are to have an independent high integrity self-monitoring low water cut off, in addition to the level control.
+In order to meet BS EN 12953, the minimum requirements for safe water level control are to have an independent high integrity self-monitoring low water cut off, in addition to the water level control.
 When using the Autoflame water level control, an auxiliary 2nd low probe must be fitted to meet these requirements in the EU.